kglw-dot-net/bot-mastodon-live/README.md

 # bot-mastodon-live

 🚧 🏗️ Work In Progress 🔧 👷
+...mostly done, but it needs to move to a new server because `botsin.space` is shutting down soon

 This is a Mastodon bot, which uses the [KGLW.net] [API](https://kglw.net/api/docs.php) to identify the latest setlist and then posts the song title of the last song in the setlist.